 17. Your Employer Might Not Help You Prepare

-Not all employers offer a 401k or similar plan.
-“While a 401k is a great retirement tool when available, there are other options available to you,” said Brandon.
+Not all employers offer a 401(k) or similar plan.
+“While a 401k is a great retirement tool when available, there are other options available to you,” Brandon said.
 For people without an employer-sponsored plan, she recommended setting up an automated payment plan to fund a Roth IRA.

 “A Roth IRA helps you save both for emergencies and retirement.
 Money you put in as a contribution can be taken out tax-free later,” Brandon said.
 “The account can also act as [an] estate planning tool and is generally more tax-efficient than a traditional IRA.”

-A survey by American Financing found that 44 percent of Americans ages 60-70 have a mortgage when they retire, according to the Chicago Tribune.
+A survey by American Financing found that 44% of Americans ages 60 to 70 have a mortgage when they retire, according to the Chicago Tribune.
 “Some retirees even upsize their homes,” said Cary Carbonaro, a certified financial planner with United Capital of New York and New Jersey and author of “The Money Queen’s Guide: For Women Who Want to Build Wealth and Banish Fear.”

 A hefty mortgage payment can seriously crimp cash flow, particularly for people on a fixed income.
-“Cutting your costs by downsizing is always a good idea,” said Carbonaro.
+“Cutting your costs by downsizing is always a good idea,” Carbonaro said.
 “Taxes, utilities and maintenance costs almost always go up.”